JPedroPy/Data_Analysis_Internet_Service_Churn/ReadMe.md

 # Sleep Healthy

-## Qual o melhor caminho para ter uma boa noite de sono?
+## What is the best way to have a good night's sleep?

 In this data analysis, I'll dive into the healthy area, specifically about sleep.
-As variáveis contidas nessa base de dados são:
+The variables contained in this dataset are:

 - Gender
 - Age